 Cap highlights create a soft, uniform look from root to end since the strands are colored evenly from where they emerge from the scalp.
 This can give a natural sun-kissed glow if subtle shades are used.

-Foil highlights allow more boldness and dimension.
+Foil highlights allow for more boldness and dimension.
 Each strand is colored individually, so a variety of shades and depths can be added.
 Foil highlights range from fine, face-framing pops of color to dynamic ombre looks.

 With both cap and foil highlights, maintaining your vibrant color involves: